novabyte/gradle-snapshot-plugin/README.md

 This plugin recognises Git repositories (via the [JGit](http://eclipse.org/jgit/) library) and Mercurial repositories (via the [Hg4j]() library).
 Support for other SCM repositories will be added upon request (or even better send us your pull request! =P), only SCMs that have a Java library to communicate with it's repository layout can be included.

 The Gradle Snapshot Plugin is considered feature complete.
+It depends on the plugin API from __Gradle 1.0__ or greater.
 You can report bugs and suggest new features on the [issues](https://github.com/PieceOf8/gradle-snapshot-plugin/issues) page.

 <br/>
 Gradle Snapshot Plugin is an open-source component from Piece of 8. <br/>It's created and maintained by Chris Molozian (@novabyte). <br/>Code licensed under the [Apache License v2.0](http://www.apache.org/licenses/LICENSE-2.0).
 Documentation licensed under [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/).